What We Offer

 For a more detailed description of the areas of expertise of our research team, please visit our cluster pages:

-Our main CFCI research office is located on the top floor of the main business school building.
-Our postgraduate research (PGR) students have exclusive access to its 14 PCs, including one Bloomberg Terminal.
-The PGR students can also access two hot-desking offices with PCs, docking stations, lockers, printing, and kitchen facilities designated for the PGRs.
+Our main CFCI research office is located in the research hub of the business school.
+Our postgraduate research (PGR) students, including PhD students, have exclusive access to its 20 PCs.
+Students can also access docking stations, lockers, printing, and kitchen facilities designated for the PGRs.
 Other computer rooms managed by the business school are open to the CFCI PGRs.
-The PGR students can also use any of 42 Bloomberg Terminals located at the Trading Floor in the same building.

-The PGR students can hire a laptop from the doctoral college and use it throughout their study.
-They also have a student allowance per year to purchase equipment and specialist software.
-There is an extra allowance for the PGRs to attend a conference.
+Students can hire a laptop from the doctoral college and use it throughout their study.
+They also have a student allowance per year to purchase equipment and specialist software and books.
+There is an extra allowance for the PGRs to attend a conference and cover fieldwork.

 Software and Databases

-All PCs located in the CFCI are equipped with an exclusive copy of STATA.
-They also have pre-installed Thomson Datastream.
-In addition, our student can use all university-standard analytic software, e.g. SPSS, OxMetrics, Nvivo, Minitab, R, Python, Tableau, Matlab, Maple, Endnote and more.
-Many of them can be installed on personal/home computers through Appsanywhere platform.
+All PGRs can use the latest version of STATA MP (multicore support) via our AppsAnywhere platform.
+In addition, our students can use all university-standard analytic software, e.g. SPSS, Nvivo, Qualtrics, Minitab, Tableau, Matlab, Maple, Endnote, R, Python and more.
+Many of them can be installed on personal/home computers through AppsAnywhere.

 We have a vast range of subscription to academic journals.
 They can be accessed through institutional logins via Shibboleth, OpenAthens and Coventry Locate using the university login credentials on campus and at home.
 Subscribed publishers/databases include EBSCO, JSTOR, ScienceDirect and Emerald, among many others.
 Our subject librarian oversees them and answers any query from the PGR students.